These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Can I leave chocolate Easter cookies out on the counter?

-These cookies are safe to leave out on the counter while you enjoy them, but then they're best transferred to a sealed container and placed somewhere cool to keep them fresh.
+No, you should keep your cookies in a sealed container.
+It's fine to leave your Chocolate Easter cookies out on the counter for a couple of hours while you enjoy them, but then they're best transferred to a sealed container and placed somewhere cool to keep them fresh.

 Can I keep chocolate Easter cookies in the refrigerator?

-You can put the sealed container of cookies in the fridge, if you like, but they're also fine in the cupboard or a cool pantry.
+You can put the sealed container of cookies in the fridge if you like, but they'll keep just as well in the cupboard or a cool pantry.

 Can I freeze chocolate Easter cookies?